Simone Cantarini

 Simone Cantarini or Simone da Pesaro, called il Pesarese (Baptized on 21 August 1612 - 15 October 1648) was an Italian painter and etcher.
 He is known mainly for his history paintings and portraits executed in an original style, which united aspects of Bolognese classicism with a bold naturalism.

-Cantarini was also an etcher who achieved extraordinary delicacy and a vibrant and luminous quality in his graphic work.
+As an etcher, Cantarini is noted for his luminous and delicate effects.

 Life

 Cantarini was born in Pesaro, now a town in the Italian region of the Marche, then part of the Papal States and ruled by the Della Rovere.
 He was baptized on 21 August 1612.
 His father Girolamo was a prominent merchant and the family was well-off.